 and "self-appointed funny man"

-Always dedicated to “making this a better world one book at a time,” the fun-loving and generous founder of Robert D. Reed Publishers (Bob) has produced and distributed close to 2000 titles in his 45+ years as a publisher, including House Calls: How we can all save the world one visit at a time by Patch Adams, M.D. — the compassionate and humorous doctor portrayed by Robin Williams in Universal Picture's hit film, "Patch Adams."
+Always dedicated to “making this a better world one book at a time,” the fun-loving and generous founder of Robert D. Reed Publishers (Bob) produced and distributed about 2000 titles in his 50+ years as a publisher, including House Calls: How we can all save the world one visit at a time by Patch Adams, M.D. — the compassionate and humorous doctor portrayed by Robin Williams in Universal Picture's hit film, "Patch Adams."

-Bob Reed is courageous in the topics he features in his publication picks, i.e., he has three books about ritual abuse and now one on ending domestic violence, THE QUINCY SOLUTION, supporting the STOP ABUSE CAMPAIGN.
+Bob Reed was courageous in the topics he featured in his publication picks, i.e., there are three books about ritual abuse and two on ending domestic violence: THE QUINCY SOLUTION, supporting the STOP ABUSE CAMPAIGN, and DOMESTIC VIOLENCE: Tragedy and Hope.
 Forgiveness and Child Abuse: Would YOU Forgive? includes 53 contributors, many influential well-known people, and has very wide applications to make this a better world.
 The second one is like an encyclopedia / textbook on the subject of ritual abuse with 552 pages: Ritual Abuse in the Twenty-First Century: Psychological, Forensic, Social, and Political Considerations (featuring 21 contributors from eight countries and seven states), edited by Randy Noblitt and Pamela Perskin Noblitt.
-All of these books should be used in colleges and universities, training all professionals before they get into the real world.
+All of these books would be outstanding texts in colleges and universities, training all professionals before they get into the real world.

-Bob's values are evident and reflected in the books he publishes.
-He has several memoirs of some very courageous people that serve as inspiration.
-And he is very proud how many influential people who dedicate their work to making this a better world have endorsed his authors and their books.
+Bob's values were evident and reflected in the books he published.
+Several memoirs of some very courageous people serve as inspiration.
+And he was very proud how many influential people who dedicate their work to making this a better world endorsed his authors and their books.

 As the founder of Green-PR, a San Francisco-based public relations firm, Bob represented and promoted socially and environmentally responsible causes and organizations.
-He also has taught companies how to use more environmentally friendly products and packaging.
-As co-founder of a grassroots organization, CeaseFire (in San Francisco and Boston), Bob has been an advocate for ending gun violence in our communities.
-He is the publisher of a citizen's guide, 50 Things You Can Do About Guns, by his deceased friend and author, James M Murray, who was featured in a Bill Moyers' PBS special about violence.
+He also taught companies how to use more environmentally friendly products and packaging.
+As co-founder of a grassroots organization, CeaseFire (in San Francisco and Boston), Bob was an advocate for ending gun violence in our communities.
+He published a citizen's guide, 50 Things You Can Do About Guns, by his deceased friend and author, James M Murray, who was featured in a Bill Moyers' PBS special about violence.

-Bob has lectured and has given seminars on publishing and social issues, including a publishing workshop while cruising through the Panama Canal and the Caribbean, and was featured on a panel discussion on effective ways to assist the homeless.
+Bob lectured and gave seminars on publishing and social issues, including a publishing workshop while cruising through the Panama Canal and the Caribbean, and was featured on a panel discussion on effective ways to assist the homeless.

 Born in Pennsylvania, Bob moved with his parents to California as a young boy.
 At age 18, he joined the U.S. Army and served for three years in the U.S. Army Intelligence Corps in Germany.
-He has three married children and six grandchildren.
-He now lives and works on the beautiful Southern Oregon Coast.
-He enjoys watching high-quality and humorous films, plays and musicals; listening to great music; collecting books; painting; taking walks on the beach; dancing; and traveling with his wife, Cleone.
+His three married children and six grandchildren were all very close to him.
+At the time of his death, he was living and working on the beautiful Southern Oregon Coast.
+He enjoyed watching high-quality and humorous films, plays and musicals; listening to great music; collecting books; painting; and traveling with his wife, Cleone.

-A man with a wide range of close friendships and a wonderful relationship with his family, he also loves and maintains friendships with many of his authors.
-His contract with his authors has the word FUN in it, and FUN is how he creates his life, personally and professionally.
+A man with a wide range of close friendships and a wonderful relationship with his family, he also loved and maintained friendships with many of his authors.
+His contract with his authors has the word FUN in it, and FUN is how he created his life, personally and professionally.

-Cleone L. Reed, MSE – Cover and promotional materials designer, photographer, editor, book production supervisor
+Cleone Lyvonne Reed, MSE – Cover and promotional materials designer, photographer, editor, book production supervisor

 Cleone married Bob on September 13, 2008.
-She has one grown married son who is a corporate pilot and a four-year old grandson.
+She has one grown married son who is a corporate pilot, and an elven-year old grandson.